Fence Timber Calculator: Smart Timber Selection & Practical Woodworking for DIYers and Pros

 Poor Storage

 Boards stored directly on soil absorb moisture and warp.
-Elevate and cover timber with breathable material.
+Elevate and cover timber with breathable material like tarps with air gaps.

 Ignoring Moisture Content

 Installing wet boards causes shrinking, cracking, and uneven boards.
-Acclimate boards for 5-7 days before installation.
+Acclimate boards for 5-7 days before installation in your local conditions.

 Incompatible Finishes